-The Judges shall not speak to a Contestant, or to another Judge, or to anyone else except the Referee during the contest, but may if necessary, at the end of a round bring to the notice of the Referee any incident which the Referee may appear to have missed, such as misconduct of a Second, loose ropes etc
+The Judges shall not speak to a Contestant, or to another Judge, or to anyone else except the Referee or Commission Representative during a contest.
+A Judge may if necessary at the end of a round bring to the notice of the Referee any incident which the Referee may appear to have missed, such as misconduct of a Second, loose ropes etc.

 A Judge shall not allow anyone to see their scorecards.

 A Judge shall not leave their seat until the verdict has been announced to the public.
 Judges are required to follow the instructions of the Referee in control of the contest.
 Judges must not keep Secondary cards or tallies of points during a contest.